NLDCSC/defweb/README.md

 #### DEFWEB

 Defweb is an enhancement of the standard http.server of python3.
-Defweb supports https and file uploads.
+Defweb supports https and file uploads and can function as a SOCKS 4, 5 or HTTP proxy.

 ##### Installing